rust-lang/rfcs/text/0000-inline-const.md

 }
 ```

-Writing out a `const` declaration everytime we need a long-lived reference or
+Writing out a `const` declaration every time we need a long-lived reference or
 a non-`Copy` array initializer can be annoying.
 To improve the situation,
 [RFC 1414] introduced rvalue static promotion to extend lifetimes, and
 [RFC 2203] extended the concept of promotion to array initializers.